natcap/invest.users-guide/source/sdr.rst

 Quantitative Valuation
 ^^^^^^^^^^^^^^^^^^^^^^

 **Sediment retention at the subwatershed level** From a valuation standpoint, an important metric is the difference in retention or yield across scenarios.
 For quantitative assessment of the retention service, the model uses as a benchmark a hypothetical scenario where all land is cleared to bare soil: the value of the retention service is then based on the difference between the sediment export from this bare soil catchment and that of the scenario of interest.
 This output is termed "sed_retention" in the watershed summary table.
+Similarly, the sediment retention provided by different user-provided scenarios may be compared with the baseline condition (or each other) by taking the difference in sediment export between scenario and baseline.
+This change in export can represent the change in sediment retention service due to the possible future reflected in the scenario.

 **Additional sources and sinks of sediment** As noted in the model limitations, the omission of some sources and sinks of sediment (gully erosion, stream bank erosion, and mass erosion) should be considered in the valuation analyses.
 In some systems, these other sources of sediment may dominate and large changes in overland erosion may not make a difference to overall sediment concentrations in streams.
-In other words, if the sediment yields from two scenarios differ by 50%, and the part of rill/inter-rill erosion in the sediment budget in 60%, then the actual change valued for avoided reservoir sedimentation is 30%.
+In other words, if the sediment yields from two scenarios differ by 50%, and the part of rill/inter-rill erosion in the sediment budget in 60%, then the actual change in erosion that should be valued for avoided reservoir sedimentation is 30% (50% x .6).

 One complication when calculating the total sediment budget is that changes in climate or land use result in changes in peak flow during rain events, and are thus likely to affect the magnitude of gully and streambank erosion.
 While the magnitude of the change in other sediment sources is highly contextual it is likely to be in the same direction as the change in overland erosion: a higher sediment overland transport is indeed often associated with higher flows, which likely increase gully and bank erosion.
 Therefore, when comparing across scenarios, the absolute change may serve as a lower bound on the total impact of a particular climate or land use change.

-Appendix 2 summarizes options to represent the additional sources and sinks in the model.
+Appendix 2 summarizes options to represent the additional sources and sinks of erosion in the model.

-**Replacement and avoided cost frameworks, versus willingness to pay approaches** With many ecosystem service impacts, and sediment impacts in particular, the valuation is relatively simple if an avoided mitigation cost or replacement cost method is deemed appropriate.
-In this situation, beneficiaries are assumed to incur a cost that is a function of the biophysical metric (eg, suspended sediment increases treatment costs).
+**Replacement and avoided cost frameworks, versus willingness to pay approaches** With many ecosystem service impacts, and sediment impacts in particular, monetary valuation is relatively simple if an avoided mitigation cost or replacement cost method is deemed appropriate.
+In this situation, beneficiaries are assumed to incur a cost that is a function of the biophysical metric (e.g., suspended sediment increases treatment costs).
 However, it is important to recognize that the avoided cost or replacement cost approaches assume the mitigating actions are worthwhile for the actor undertaking them.
 For example, if a reservoir operator deems that the costs associated with dredging deposited sediment are not worth the benefits of regaining lost storage capacity, it is not appropriate to value all deposited sediment at the unit cost of dredging.
 Similarly, an increase in suspended sediment for drinking water supplies may be met by increasing treatment inputs or switching to an alternate treatment technology.
 Avoiding these extra costs could then be counted as economic benefits.
 However, in some contexts, private water users may decide that the increase in sediment content is acceptable, rather than incur additional treatment expenses.
 They are economically worse off, but by not paying for additional treatment, the replacement cost approach becomes an upper bound on their economic loss.
 Their economic loss is also no longer captured by their change in financial expenditures, which further complicates the analysis.

-Note, however, this bounding approach may be entirely appropriate for initial assessment of the significance of different benefit streams i.e. if the most expensive approach does not have a significant impact, then there is no need to refine the analysis to utilize more detailed approaches such as willingness-to-pay (for consumers) or impacts on net revenues (for producers).
+Note, however, that this bounding approach may be entirely appropriate for initial assessment of the significance of different benefit streams i.e. if the most expensive approach does not have a significant impact, then there is no need to refine the analysis to utilize more detailed approaches such as willingness-to-pay (for consumers) or impacts on net revenues (for producers).
 However, if the impact is large and there is no good reason to believe that the relevant actors will undertake the mitigating activities, then a willingness-to-pay framework is the appropriate path to take.
 For an introduction to the techniques available, see http://ecosystemvaluation.org/dollar_based.htm.

 **Time considerations** Generally, economic and financial analysis will utilize some form of discounting that recognizes the time value of money, benefits, and use of resources.
-Benefits and costs that accrue in the future “count for less” than benefits and costs that are born close to the present.
+Benefits and costs that accrue in the future “count for less” than benefits and costs that are borne close to the present.
 It is important that any economic or financial analysis be cognizant of the fact that the SDR model represents only average annual impacts under steady state conditions.
 This has two implications for valuation.
 First, users must recognize that the impacts being valued may take some time to come about: It is not the case that the full steady state benefits would begin accruing immediately, even though many of the costs might be.
-Second, the annual averaging means that cost or benefit functions displaying nonlinearities on shorter timescales should (if possible) be transformed, or the InVEST output should be paired with other statistical analysis to represent important intra or interannual variability.
+Second, the annual averaging means that cost or benefit functions displaying nonlinearities on shorter timescales should (if possible) be transformed, or the InVEST output should be paired with other statistical analysis to represent important intra- or inter-annual variability.

 Data Needs
 ==========

 This section outlines the specific data used by the model.
-See the Appendix for detailed information on data sources and pre-processing.
-Note that all GIS inputs must be in the same projection and in linear meter units for accurate results.
+See the Appendix for additional information on data sources and pre-processing.
+Please consult the InVEST sample data (located in the folder where InVEST is installed, if you also chose to install sample data) for examples of all of these data inputs.
+This will help with file type, folder structure and table formatting.
+Note that all GIS inputs must be in the same projected coordinate system and in linear meter units.

  1. **Digital elevation model (DEM)** (required).
 A GIS raster dataset with an elevation value for each cell.
-Make sure the DEM is corrected by filling in sinks, and if possible compare the output stream maps with hydrographic maps of the area.
-To ensure proper flow routing, the DEM should extend beyond the watersheds of interest, rather than being clipped to the watershed edge.
+Make sure the DEM is corrected by filling in sinks, and compare the output stream maps with hydrographic maps of the area.
+To ensure proper flow routing, the DEM should extend beyond the watersheds of interest, rather than being clipped to the watershed edge. [units: meters]

  2. **Rainfall erosivity index (R)** (required).
 R is a GIS raster dataset, with an erosivity index value for each cell.
 This variable depends on the intensity and duration of rainfall in the area of interest.
 The greater the intensity and duration of the rain storm, the higher the erosion potential.
-The erosivity index is widely used, but in case of its absence, there are methods and equations to help generate a grid using climatic data.
-The units on the index values are :math:`MJ\cdot mm\cdot (ha\cdot h\cdot yr)^{-1}`.
+The erosivity index is widely used, but in case of its absence, there are methods and equations to help generate a grid using climatic data. [units: :math:`MJ\cdot mm\cdot (ha\cdot h\cdot yr)^{-1}`]

  3. **Soil erodibility (K)** (required).
 K is a GIS raster dataset, with a soil erodibility value for each cell.
-Soil erodibility, K, is a measure of the susceptibility of soil particles to detachment and transport by rainfall and runoff.
-The units on the index values are :math:`ton\cdot ha\cdot h\cdot (ha\cdot MJ\cdot mm)^{-1}`
+Soil erodibility, K, is a measure of the susceptibility of soil particles to detachment and transport by rainfall and runoff. [units: :math:`ton\cdot ha\cdot h\cdot (ha\cdot MJ\cdot mm)^{-1}`]

  4. **Land use/land cover (LULC)** (required).
 LULC is a GIS raster dataset, with an integer LULC code for each cell.
+These LULC codes must match **lucode* values in the biophysical table.

  5. **Watersheds** (required).
 A shapefile of polygons.
 This is a layer of watersheds such that each watershed contributes to a point of interest where water quality will be analyzed.
-Format: An integer field named 'ws_id' is required, with a unique integer value for each watershed
+Format: An integer field named 'ws_id' is required, with a unique integer value for each watershed.

  6. **Biophysical table** (required).
-A .csv table containing model information corresponding to each of the land use classes.
+A .csv (Comma Separated Value) table containing model information corresponding to each of the land use classes in the LULC raster.
 Each row is a land use/land cover class and columns should be named and defined as follows:

     1. **lucode** (Land use code): Unique integer for each LULC class (e.g., 1 for forest, 3 for grassland, etc.), must match the LULC raster input.